Kate Middleton owns the Barbour Longshore Quilted Jacket in navy.

 She’s worn the jacket five more times in public since that engagement.
 Most recently, in May 2021 for a ‘land yachting’ activity on a Scottish beach (pictured below).

 About Kate’s blue quilted Barbour jacket:

 The sporty royal clearly needed a stylish, practical and lightweight jacket to add to her collection.
 The Longshore fits the bill.

 The classic cut, chevron baffles, stretch-fabric side panels and diamond waist detail all provide a feminine, figure-flattering fit.
 While the practical funnel collar keeps the wind at bay on a chilly day.

 The contrasting marigold orange lining and zipper tabs all provide a pop of colour.

 The jacket is still available to buy.
 RRP: £159

 Kate wearing Barbour:

-Kate owns a couple of different Barbour jackets.
-She’s worn the Waxed Defence Jacket pretty regularly over the last decade.
-She also debuted Edith jacket from the Alexa Chung collaboration in November 2020.
+In addition to the Longshore style pictured on this page, she’s worn the Waxed Defence Jacket regularly over the last 11 years (pictured above left).
+She debuted Edith jacket from the Alexa Chung collaboration in November 2020 (pictured above right).

 Barbour is a British luxury lifestyle brand with a 100+ year pedigree—they celebrated their centenary in 1994.
 The company is well-known for manufacturing wax jackets at their factory in South Shields, North East England.
-According to this newspaper, the factory produces 650 jackets every day!
+According to this newspaper article, the factory produces 650 jackets every day!